 Contributions are recognized at estimated fair value when the donor makes a pledge to give when it is an unconditional promise.
 The School does not recognize a conditional promise to give until the conditions upon which the promise depends are substantially met.
 Unconditional promises to give that are expected to be collected in more than one year are recorded at fair value, which is measured as the present value of their future cash flows.
 Any discounts on those amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
 Amortization of the discounts is included in contribution revenue.
 Promises that remain uncollected more than one year after their due dates are written off unless the donors indicate that payment is merely postponed.

 Receivables are written off when deemed uncollectible by management and recoveries, if any, are recorded when received.
-There was no bad debt expense for the year ended June 30, 2024.
+For the years ended June 30, 2024 and 2023 total bad debt expense was \$0 and \$105,986, respectively.

 (f) Functional Expenses